-Warning: I strongly discourage from installing it into your global site-packages because it will inevitably lead to conflicts.
-Either use pipx or create a virtualenv by hand.
+Warning: Since doc2dash is an application, it has hard-coded dependency versions.
+I strongly discourage from installing it into your global site-packages because it will inevitably lead to conflicts.
+Either use pipsi or create a virtualenv by hand.

 doc2dash runs on Python 2.7, and 3.4+, and PyPy.
 Both Linux and macOS are supported although certain features are only available on macOS.